How To Host Your Own Virtual Wine Tasting Event

-Virtual wine tastings are all the rage – so how do you organise one?
+Virtual wine tasting parties are all the rage – so how do you organise one?

-It’s easy – Guests, Wine, Location (virtual/garden), Agenda – here’s our guide to making it successful!
+It’s easy – Guests, Wine, Location (virtual/garden), Agenda – below is our guide to making it successful!

 The people you invite and their level of interest in wine should set the agenda.

-• For an informal occasion – either hire a wine guide to lead a fun, factual tasting or, if you’re on a budget, get one of our video wine guides or find a friend or family member who can present a few facts about the wine and suggest what the people should look for in terms of colour, bouquet and flavour.
+• For an informal occasion – either hire a wine guide to lead a fun, factual tasting or, if you’re on a budget, find a friend or family member who can present a few facts about the wine and suggest what the people should look for in terms of colour, bouquet and flavour.

 • For those who want to go a little further or add something special to the evening – hire a wine guide to lead your tasting and help you explore the grape, region or wines you have chosen, advise on food pairings, and answer any questions.